middlec000/SPA_predict_homelessness/Paper/Paper_Notes.md

 * Disclosure of funding sources
 * Competing interests (None) - Done

-## Consider posting a preprint
+## Consider posting a preprint - Done
-Do this?
+Not doing one

 ## Access the submission system